K-STEMIT: Knowledge-Informed Spatio-Temporal Efficient Multi-Branch Graph Neural Network for Subsurface Stratigraphy Thickness Estimation from Radar Data: Result

 Having established the strong overall performance of K-STEMIT, we next conduct a series of ablation studies to investigate the impact of specific design choices.
 We begin by analyzing the impact of physical feature selection, isolating its effect on model performance, and subsequently exploring the contribution of different architecture branches.

-\subsection{Ablation study: Choice of Physical Features}
+\subsection{Ablation Study: Choice of Physical Features}

 With the network architecture fixed, we first examine how the inclusion of various physical features influences the model's predictive capability.
-Specifically, we conduct an ablation study to assess the contribution of adding surface temperature and snowpack height to the three base physical features identified by Rahnemoonfar et al.\cite{PI_GCNLSTM}, such as snow mass balance, meltwater refreezing, and height change due to melting.
-As shown in Table \ref{table:ablation_physics}, we find that including the snowpack density together with snow mass balance, meltwater refreezing, and height change due to melting as node features gives the overall best performance for our proposed K-STEMIT.
+Specifically, we conduct an ablation study to assess different contributions of the five MAR features in the SRED dataset.
+As shown in Table \ref{table:ablation_physics}, we find that the combination of average yearly surface temperature, height change due to melting, and snowpack height gives the overall best performance for our proposed K-STEMIT.
 This highlights the complementary role of physical inputs in enhancing the capability of the network architecture.
 The varying RMSE observed across different feature combinations suggests that the model benefits most from a balanced set of physical features, where the added variables provide useful context without introducing excessive noise or redundancy.